 It’s what the damaged metal is worth.
 This amount is normally provided by the salvage auction and is the average of what similarly damaged vehicles have sold for in the past.

-Insurance carriers generally use valuation services to assess the value for your vehicle.
-CCC, JDPower Mitchell and Audatex are the largest providers of valuation services.
+Insurance carriers generally use valuation services to assess the value of your vehicle.
+CCC, JDPower Mitchell, and Audatex are the largest providers of valuation services.

 Insurance companies must give you the valuation or appraisal report they used to determine your vehicle’s value.
 Insurance Total Loss Report Sample.

 YES.
 If you believe your vehicle is worth more, you must prove a higher value.
 This is usually done by providing the carrier with an alternate report.

 Contact a legitimately licensed auto appraiser, we charge $225 for a vehicle valuation report.

 Yes, as long as the appraiser issuing it is licensed and competent.

 Not unless we are disputing the condition and equipment listed on the insurer’s report.